hbielenia/mediawiki-time-travel/README.rst

 Supported browsers
 ==================

-MediaWiki Time Travel is tested under following browsers:
+MediaWiki Time Travel is developed and tested under Opera 55.0.

-- Google Chrome 68.0.3440.106
-- Opera 55.0

 It should work without problem in newer versions and in reasonably older versions, too.
-Other Chromium-based browsers (including Chromium itself) probably work as well, but there's just too many of them to test all.
+Other Chromium-based browsers (including Chromium itself) are known to work as well, except:

-MediaWiki Time Travel is known NOT to work under following browsers:

 - Vivaldi 1.15.1147.64 (extension doesn't appear in toolbar)